RI lawmakers kick off 2022 session with $119M spending bill, veto overrides

 The first was a widely supported bill to spend $119 million of the federal money Rhode Island has received from the American Rescue Plan Act’s State Fiscal Recovery Fund.
 The measure passed the House 61-0 and the Senate 37-0, and the governor signed it immediately after the votes.

 State Sen. Cynthia Mendes, D-East Providence, criticized legislative leaders for waiting so long to start spending ARPA money, calling it “overdue.”
-That drew pushback from Senate Finance Committee Chariman Ryan Pearson, D-Pearson, who argued they’d moved as quickly as possible and that Mendes had not been engaged in the process.
+That drew pushback from Senate Finance Committee Chairman Ryan Pearson, D-Cumberland, who argued they’d moved as quickly as possible and that Mendes had not been engaged in the process.

 Modeled on a proposal that Gov. Dan McKee put forward last year, the ARPA spending bill allocates funds across three categories of programs: $45 million on business and tourism; $38.5 million on services for children; and $29.5 million on housing and broadband.
 The final version also adds an additional $6 million for child care.